Wind-WindKids/winding/samples/sophieandwind/winter.md

 “One seat?
 Can we fit in, both of us?”

 @image:
-Sophie and Wind, Sophie is looking at the eGull next to them, chocks, tie-downs are visible.
+Sophie and Wind, Sophie is looking at the seat of the eGull through the canopy, curious.
 In the background airport hangars, taxiways.